 NOMINATIONS AND ELECTIONS

-Section 1 Officers shall be elected at the association’s Annual meeting in May.
-They shall assume their duties at the beginning of the fiscal year of June 1st.
+Section 1.
+Officers shall be elected at the association’s Annual meeting in May.
+They shall assume their duties at the beginning of the fiscal year on June 1st.

-Section 3 Vacancies in office shall be filled for the unexpired term by the President with the approval of the Executive Committee, except as provided in Article V, Section 3.
+Section 3.
+Vacancies in office shall be filled for the unexpired term by the President with the approval of the Executive Committee.

-Section 1 Regular meetings shall be held at such time and place as shall be fixed by the Board of Directors.
+Section 1.
+Regular member meetings shall be held at such times and places as scheduled and planned by the MEMBER SERVICES COMMITTEE, with approval from the Board of Directors.
 There shall be no fewer than seven regular meetings, of which there shall be a minimum of six program meetings.
-Prior notice of each meeting shall be given to the membership.
+Prior notice of each meeting shall be given to the membership

 DISSOLUTION OF ASSETS